+As can be seen from \eqref{eq:LSTM} and \eqref{eq:GRU}, the input to both the LSTM and GRU models are the output embeddings $\mathbf{x}^{\prime t}_i$ of a GNN encoder produced at time $t$ for each node $i \in V_t$, with the subscript $i$ omitted for simplicity.

-In order to get final predictions, we require an additional Fully Connected Network (FCN) on top of the GNN-RNN configuration.
+To obtain final predictions, we require an additional Fully Connected Network (FCN) on top of the GNN-RNN configuration.
 The FCN consists of two linear layers followed by ReLU and sigmoid activation functions, respectively.
-It takes the node embeddings represented by the hidden states of the last output layer of LSTM/GRU models as input and outputs a final probability of whether a node is an influencer or not.
-The aforementioned architecture is displayed in Figure \ref{GNN-RNN}.
+It takes as input the node embeddings, i.e., the hidden states of the last output layer of the RNN model, and outputs the probability of a node being an influencer.
+The architecture is shown in Figure \ref{GNN-RNN}.